ochsenfeld-lab/adaptive_sampling/docs/source/colvars.rst

 Path CVs (PCVs)
 ---------------

-In PCVs, the CV is given by the progress $s$ along a high-dimensional path and the distance $z$ to the path.
+In PCVs, the CV is given by the progress :math:`s` along a high-dimensional path and the distance :math:`z` to the path.
+PCVs are highly useful to map high-dimensional, non-linear transition onto a one dimensional reaction coordinate, as demonstrated `here <https://doi.org/10.1021/acs.jctc.3c00938>`_.

 The `adaptive_sampling.colvars.PathCV` class implements two different types of PCVs: